Yemeni rial: Banknotes

 At the time of unification, the Central Bank of Yemen issued banknotes in denominations of 1, 5, 10, 20, 50, and 100 rials.
 In 1993, the 1 and 5 rial notes were replaced by coins, with the same happening to the 10 rial notes in 1995, and 20 rial notes in 2004.
 In 1996, 200 rial notes were introduced, followed by 500 rials in 1997 and 1,000 rials in 1998.
 A 250 rial banknote was issued in 2009.

 In 2017, the Central Bank of Yemen, now relocated in Aden, its interim capital due to the civil war, issued 500 and 1,000 rial banknotes with revised security features and different dimensions.
 In 2018, the Central Bank of Yemen reintroduced the 200 rial banknote and has issued a new 100 rial banknote.

+In 2025 the Houthi administration in Sanaa issued a 200 rial banknote, inscribed Central Bank of Yemen, i.e. the same as regular banknotes issued by the internationally recognized government, which warned all citizens, financial institutions, banks, and money exchange companies against dealing with "counterfeit currencies" from an "illegal terrorist entity" and of punishment for anyone found possessing or using them.